wak75/devopsProj/readme.md

 # Beginner Setup:

+### NOTE: This section is beneficial for those who want a quick setup without needing to push images to Docker Hub, and have a low system specifications

 For those looking for a quick setup, follow these steps:
 **Advantages**: It does not require you to have a dockerhub ID, as you will not going to push anything into it.
 All docker images created will stay in your local system.
+It also has lesser resource requirement.

 **Ignore the folder `advance` as we will use the folder and its contents for more advanced setup in later steps.**